-The purpose of the response priority questions is to provide structure for the determination of how quickly the CPS Assessment must be initiated.
-The response priority questions are to be consulted for every new CPS report that is accepted for CPS Assessment.
+The purpose of the response priority decision trees is to provide structure for the determination of how quickly the CPS Assessment must be initiated.
+The response priority decision trees are to be consulted for every new CPS report that is accepted for CPS Assessment.
 This applies to all new reports as well as new reports on families with an open case in CPS Assessments, In-Home Services, or Child Placement Services.

-Use of Response Priority Questions:
+Use of Response Priority Decision Trees:

-- 1. Begin with the Response Priority Decision questions that correspond to the maltreatment allegation that is the most egregious.
-Consult the Priority Response Decision questions for each type of maltreatment alleged in the report.
-The Response Priority questions include: - Physical Abuse Response Priority To be used with allegations of physical abuse and cruel/grossly inappropriate behavior modification. - Moral Turpitude Response Priority - Sexual Abuse Response Priority - Emotional Abuse Response Priority - Human Trafficking Response Priority - Neglect Response Priority To be used with maltreatment allegations of improper care, refusal to participate in Juvenile Justice recommendations, improper supervision, unsafe discipline, abandonment, improper medical/remedial care, injurious environment, and illegal placement/adoption. - Dependency Response Priority - 2.
-Start with the first question box of each Response Priority.
+- 1. Begin with the Response Priority Decision Tree that corresponds to the maltreatment allegation that is the most egregious.
+Consult the Priority Response Decision Tree for each type of maltreatment alleged in the report.
+The Response Priority Trees include: - Physical Abuse Response Priority Decision Tree.
+To be used with allegations of physical abuse and cruel/grossly inappropriate behavior modification. - Moral Turpitude Response Priority Decision Tree - Sexual Abuse Response Priority Decision Tree - Emotional Abuse Response Priority Decision Tree - Human Trafficking Response Priority Decision Tree - Neglect Response Priority Decision Tree.
+To be used with maltreatment allegations of improper care, refusal to participate in Juvenile Justice recommendations, improper supervision, unsafe discipline, abandonment, improper medical/remedial care, injurious environment, and illegal placement/adoption. - Dependency Response Priority Decision Tree - 2.
+Start with the first question box of each Decision Tree.
 Proceed by answering the questions yes or no. When the answer to any question is yes, this is the termination point.
-Guidance regarding each of the questions is provided. - 3.
-The termination point indicates the appropriate response time, immediate-within 8-hours, within 24-hours, or within 72-hours.
-If an immediate response has been indicated, it is not necessary to complete additional sections.
-Otherwise, continue with each maltreatment alleged.
+Guidance regarding each of the questions is provided after the Decision Tree. - 3.
+The termination point indicates the appropriate response time, immediate-within 8-hours, within 24hours, or within 72-hours.
+If an immediate response has been indicated on one tree, it is not necessary to complete additional maltreatment trees.
+Otherwise, continue with the Decision Tree for each maltreatment alleged.